 So, back to the treatment.
 The counselor used Eye Movement Desensitization and Reprocessing Therapy or EDMR.
 To say I was skeptical is an understatement.
 This link for explains it far better than I ever can.

-It worked to a degree in that, I am able to function relatively ‘normally’ with the aid of large doses of Sertraline.
-Hurrah for Sertraline … and chocolate!
+It worked to a degree in that, I am able to function relatively ‘normally’ with the aid of large doses of meds … and chocolate!
 I still suffer with the flashbacks when in the car, as living in the country means narrow lanes and lots of sudden braking.
 Also when I smell certain smells a flashback is triggered.
 The nightmares have decreased and in general I’m 'fine'.

 EDMR is a peculiar experience and I have to be honest it wasn’t a process I particularly enjoyed.
 My brain was blocking things out for a reason, it was bloody terrifying relieving the accident and discovering what had happened!
 Although, without the EDMR I dread to think where I would have been, certainly not where I am today.
 It was beneficial to me in a number of ways.
 It forced me to confront what had happened, it gave me tools to deal with it and got me out of the house.
 So, all in all it was a win win situation.
 It just didn’t feel like it at the time!
 However, its good to talk right?!